First Cow: Plot

-In the present, a woman walking her dog on the riverside discovers two skeletons lying together in a shallow grave.
+In the present, a woman walking her dog on the riverside discovers two skeletons lying together, barely covered by the soil.

 In 1820, Otis "Cookie" Figowitz is a quiet chef traveling in Oregon Country with a group of loud and aggressive fur trappers who harass him for not finding them enough food.
 One night, he comes across King-Lu, a Chinese immigrant on the run for killing a Russian man.
 Cookie allows Lu to hide in his tent for the night and watches him escape across the river the next day.

 Cookie's group reaches a fort and Lu finds him there, babysitting an infant in the middle of a bar fight, and invites him to his house.
 Cookie moves in, and learns Lu is thinking about starting a farm, while Cookie talks about opening a bakery or hotel in San Francisco.

 Meanwhile, the outpost's first milk cow has arrived; her mate and calf died on the journey.
-She is left unattended at night just outside the house of the wealthiest English trader in town, the Chief Factor.
+She is left unattended at night just outside the house of the wealthiest trader in town, the English Chief Factor.
 Lu laments that poor men don't stand a chance to get ahead without some kind of fortune or committing a crime.
 Cookie reminisces about his days as a baker's assistant in Boston and tells Lu that he could use some of the cow's milk to make baked goods.
 They sneak onto the Chief Factor's property at night, Cookie milking the cow and Lu keeping watch from a tree.
 They manage to get enough milk to bake a batch of buttermilk biscuits.
 Cookie is unsatisfied with the result, wishing it could be sweeter, but Lu points out they are far better than anything on the outpost and suggests they could make a fortune.
 Cookie refines his recipe and adds honey.

 They take their first batch of sweet oily cakes to market.
 When asked the recipe, Lu claims it's a "Chinese secret."
 The first few men to try them excitedly ask for more, and a bidding war erupts for the last cake.
 Word spreads and the men line up day after day as they run out.
 One day, a big man shoves a slight man aside for the last cake, and Lu does not object, only caring for the money.
 As they get richer, they decide it's safer to store their money in a tree than to take it to a bank.